Expert chess tutors are now available Monday through Thursday.

 Browse the kids’ chess books on opens in a new windowHoopla and opens in a new windowMedia on Demand/Libby.

-And if you’re looking to read or listen to the novel that inspired the extremely popular Netflix series, check out The Queen’s Gambit by Walter Tevis on Hoopla ( opens in a new windowebook and opens in a new windowdigital audiobook) and opens in a new windowMedia on Demand/Libby (ebook).
+And if you’re looking to read or listen to the novel that inspired the extremely popular Netflix series, check out The Queen’s Gambit by Walter Tevis on Hoopla (ebook and digital audiobook) and Media on Demand/Libby (ebook).

 This press release was produced by opens in a new windowthe Oak Park Public Library.
 The views expressed here are the author’s own.